New Yorkers 30 and over can get COVID-19 vaccine Tuesday

+Vaccine eligibility had previously been restricted to people over 50, people in certain job categories and those with health conditions that put them at risk for serious illness if they were to become infected with the coronavirus.
+Previously, 12.2 million out of over 15 million New Yorkers over the age of 16 were eligible for COVID-19 vaccination as of last week.

-People over the age of 30 can begin booking appointments at 8 a.m. on Tuesday morning.
+People over the age of 30 can begin booking appointments at 8 a.m.
+Tuesday morning.

 “Today we take a monumental step forward in the fight to beat COVID,” the Democratic governor said in a news release, adding that the new timetable was “well ahead of the May 1 deadline set by the White House.”